johnfelipe/datacamp_data-scientist-python/02-intermediate-python-for-data-science/01-matplotlib/matplotlib-notes.md

 ```

 # Line plot (3)
-Now that you've built your first line plot, let's start working on the data that professor Hans Rosling used to build his beautiful bubble chart.
+Let's start working on the data that professor Hans Rosling used to build his beautiful bubble chart.
 It was collected in 2007.
 Two lists are available for you:

 life_exp which contains the life expectancy for each country and
 gdp_cap, which contains the GDP per capita (i.e. per person) for each country expressed in US Dollars.
 GDP stands for Gross Domestic Product.
 It basically represents the size of the economy of a country.
 Divide this by the population and you get the GDP per capita.

-matplotlib.pyplot is already imported as plt, so you can get started straight away.
+matplotlib.pyplot is already imported as plt

 Requirement(s)
 Print the last item from both the list gdp_cap, and the list life_exp; it is information about Zimbabwe.